herzbube/libsgfcplusplus/README.md

 At this point I decided that a new library project was required.
 I still had the choice between adapting/wrapping SGF and Fuego.
 I went for SGFC because it is more robust and can handle files in older SGF formats.

+## Dependencies

+This project only has two dependencies:

+- The main dependency, of course, is [SGFC](https://www.red-bean.com/sgf/sgfc/).
+- The only other dependency this project has is the unit test library [Catch2](https://github.com/catchorg/Catch2).

+Both dependencies are integrated via Git submodule.

 ## How to build and test

 The project requires CMake 3.10 or newer to build.